gitbucket/gitbucket-news/about.md

 GitBucket is a Git platform powered by Scala offering:

-- easy installation
+- Easy installation
-- high extensibility
+- High extensibility by plugins
 - API compatibility with GitHub

 Please visit [GitHub](https://github.com/gitbucket/gitbucket) to get more information.